When stable short exact sequences define an exact structure on any additive category: Maximal exact structure

 We consider the following concept of exact category given by Quillen \cite{Q}, as simplified by Keller \cite{Keller}.

 \begin{definition} \rm By an \emph{exact category} we mean an additive category $\mathcal{C}$ endowed with a distinguished class $\mathcal{E}$ of short exact sequences satisfying the axioms $[E0]$, $[E1]$, $[E2]$ and $[E2^{\rm op}]$ below.
-The short exact sequences in $\mathcal{E}$ are called \emph{conflations}, whereas the kernels and cokernels appearing in such exact sequences are called \emph{inflations} and \emph{deflations} respectively.
+The short exact sequences in $\mathcal{E}$ are called \emph{conflations}, while the kernels and cokernels appearing in such exact sequences are called \emph{inflations} (denoted by $\rightarrowtail$) and \emph{deflations} (denoted by $\twoheadrightarrow$) respectively.
 2mm

 $[E0]$ The identity morphism $1_0:0\to 0$ is a deflation.

 $[E1]$ The composition of two deflations is again a deflation.

 $[E2]$ The pullback of a deflation along an arbitrary morphism exists and is again a deflation.